expialadocious/ml_zoomcamp_2025/ckd_fastapi_service/README.md

-# Joshua L. Midterm Project to Deploy FAST API with an XGBoost Classifier Model
+# Project to Dockerize and deploy FAST API with a trained XGBoost Classifier Model

-I wanted to utilize medical data that addresses the intersection of Chronic Kidney Disease and other comorbidities, and I strived to better understand the relationship between various medical factors in determining if a patient has Chronic Kidney Disease ("CKD")
+I wanted to utilize medical data that addresses the intersection of Chronic Kidney Disease and other comorbidities, and I strived to capture the effects of various medical factors to determine if a patient has Chronic Kidney Disease ("CKD")

  * This dataset is from University of California Irvine ML Repository